 If you’re on the hunt for an affordable, terrific renters insurance in Colorado, you’ve come to the right place.

-Whether you’re a college professor in Boulder or a ski bum in Aspen, renters insurance is a must-have to keep your stuff safe.
+Whether you’re a college professor in Boulder, a ski bum in Aspen, or a marketing director in Denver (one of the best cities for young professionals in America, BTW), renters insurance is a must-have to keep your stuff safe.

 A lot of people are under the impression that signing up for renters insurance takes a lot of time and effort.
 Not so with Lemonade, where we’ve streamlined the whole process to make it swift, painless, and even… fun.